Father Of The Bride Thomas Markle Won't Attend The Royal Wedding

 — Rebecca English (@RE_DailyMail) May 14, 2018

 Complicating the story is Samantha Markle’s assertion that she was the guiding force behind the staged photos of her father.
 Samantha is the half-sister of Meghan Markle (the two share a father) who has not been invited to the royal wedding due to an estrangement with the bride.
-Samantha, who also goes by the name Samantha Grant tweeted a message to Kensington Palace saying that it was not her father’s idea, but her own says Vanity Fair.
+Samantha, who also goes by the name Samantha Grant, tweeted a message to Kensington Palace saying that it was not her father’s idea, but her own says Vanity Fair.

 “The bad press over my father doing staged photos is my fault.
 The media was unfairly making him look bad so I suggested he do positive photos for his benefit and the benefit of the royal family.
 We had no idea he would be taken advantage of.
 It was not for money.”